 Decide in advance on the main action you want people to take from that week’s email.
 Give extra prominence to that action with a bright design or a colored surround.
 This makes it easy for the reader to see what you want them to do, whether it’s watching the CEO’s latest update or signing up for a company event.

-As with any comms campaign or employee initiative, it’s important to get a sense of how people feel about it.
+As with any comms campaign or employee initiative, it’s important to get a sense of how people respond to and engage with your email newsletter.

 11. Keep developing